CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 ### Usage

-**To use Discovery Studio you need to install Discovery Studio on your own computer.
+To use Discovery Studio you need to install a Discovery Studio client on your own computer.
 Discovery Studio client is available for Windows (Windows 7, 8 and 10) and Linux operating systems (Red hat Enterprise linux 6 and 7, Centos7, or SuSE 11 SP4 recommended).
 The license provided by CSC is available only for university researchers working in Finland.
 Due to that, your computer must be